-They also include tokenized digital wallet transaction' made by using customer's payment credentials saved in a virtual account number.
+They also include tokenized digital wallet transaction ' made by using customer 's payment credentials saved in a virtual account number.
 These credentials can be stored either on a smartphone or in the cloud.
 When making a purchase, a substitute account number and a transaction specific code ("token") are used to process payments.
-This can include purchasing items online with a computer or using a smartphone to make a purchase with a browser or inapp (e.g., Apple Pay, Google Pay, Masterpass, Visa Checkout, Amex Express Checkout).
+This can include purchasing items online with a computer or using a smartphone to make a purchase with a browser or in-app (e.g., Apple Pay, Google Pay, Masterpass, Visa Checkout, Amex Express Checkout).

-Virtual Card
+Virtual card

 Virtual cards are used for online or over the phone purchases and do not require the accountholder to have a physical card.
 Virtual cards may provide greater security than a physical card because they use a unique card number, expiration date, and security code that is only valid at specific merchants or for a specific amount of time.
+Virtual cards may be issued for single or multiple transaction use, and they may or may not be added to digital wallets.

-Contactless Card
+Contactless card